CyVerse-learning-materials/discovery_environment_guide/step3.rst

 |apps page|

-*Sorting and Filtering Apps in the Discovery Envionrment*
+*Sorting and Filtering Apps in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To sort the list of apps in ascending or descending order by app name, the name of the person who integrated the app in CyVerse, or its average rating, click on the column headings.